ktxlh/food-recognition/docs/index.md

 * Ren, Shaoqing, Kaiming He, Ross Girshick, and Jian Sun.
 "Faster r-cnn: Towards real-time object detection with region proposal networks."
 Advances in neural information processing systems 28 (2015).
 * Girshick, Ross.
 "Fast r-cnn."
 In Proceedings of the IEEE international conference on computer vision, pp. 1440-1448.
 2015.
 * Long, Jonathan, Evan Shelhamer, and Trevor Darrell.
 "Fully convolutional networks for semantic segmentation."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 3431-3440.
 2015.
+* Vu, Thang, Haeyong Kang, and Chang D. Yoo.
+"Scnet: Training inference sample consistency for instance segmentation."
+In Proceedings of the AAAI Conference on Artificial Intelligence, vol. 35, no. 3, pp. 2701-2709.
+2021.
+* Wang, Xinlong, Tao Kong, Chunhua Shen, Yuning Jiang, and Lei Li.
+"Solo: Segmenting objects by locations."
+In European Conference on Computer Vision, pp. 649-665.
+Springer, Cham, 2020.